cabal-club/cable/handshake.md

 ### 4.2 Fragmentation
-The maximum Noise message length is 65519 bytes, so any input `plaintext` exceeding this length MUST be fragmented into segments, as specified below, in order to facilitate encrypted transport.
+The maximum Noise message length is 65519 bytes, so any input `plaintext` exceeding this length MUST be fragmented into segments.

-At a high level, this is done by the following steps:

-1. Write an unsigned little endian 32-bit integer that states the length of all ciphertext segments to be sent, in bytes.
-2. If the number of remaining unsent bytes in a message are less than or equal to 65519, encrypt and send them over the network; done.
-3. Otherwise, encrypt and send the first 65519 bytes; return to step 2.

-See the subsequent subsections for concrete details.
+See the subsequent subsections for the concrete details.

 ### 4.3 Message encoding
 This subsection defines a pseudocode function `WriteMsg(plaintext)` that takes